dr-polachan/TCPSbed/README.md

 ;scikits.bootstrap $pip install scikits.bootstrap

 # Testbed Component Placement (in Mininet)
-- embsys-app ms-embsys-app-mouseController is run on ms-com
+- ms-embsys-app-mouseController is run on ms-com
-- embsys-app ss-embsys-app-vrep is run on ss-com
+- ss-embsys-app-vrep is run on ss-com
-- the delay, bandwidth and traffic in the links can be parameterized by editing the file TCPSbed/mininetScript/settings
+- the delay, bandwidth and traffic of the links can be parameterized by editing the file TCPSbed/mininetScript/settings

 ![gitTestbedComponentPlacement](https://user-images.githubusercontent.com/48801729/75961647-65b4e900-5ee8-11ea-8c83-7cf4760f2347.png)